zofe/rapyd-laravel/README.md

 https://github.com/zofe/rapyd-livewire

-The reason is that [livewire](https://laravel-livewire.com/) has proven to be a great foundation for building responsive widgets, simplifying them and making them testable.
+The reason is that [livewire](https://laravel-livewire.com/) has proven to be a great foundation for building reactive widgets for laravel, simplifying them and making them testable.

 However there is still the need to have a library (on top of laravel) that has the building blocks to quickly build our applications in a robust and orderly way.
 Especially admin boards.